 12) Marie -Automne

-In 1975, a couple in Lille thought it would be lovely to give their daughter the compound name, Marie-Automne.
+In 1975, a couple in Lille thought giving their daughter the compound name, Marie-Automne, would be lovely.
 Denied!

 Denied.
 The court forced the mother to rename her daughter Mikelaig